 “Mediators equalize the power between the parties.”
 Have you heard that claim?
 I used to hear it with some frequency, though (fortunately) not much lately.
 Considering this idea even for a nano-second, obviously it is wildly optimistically untrue as a generalization – and it doesn’t even make sense in individual cases.
 Some of the discussion … Continue reading For Pragmatic Romanticism About ADR, Understanding Why the “Haves” Come Out Ahead

-As you gear up for the new year, here’s a reminder of some of my favorite things you might require or recommend that students read.
+Now as an annual tradition, here’s a reminder of some of my favorite things you might require or recommend that students read as you gear up for the new year.
 My short “Letter to Kelly” provides advice for new 1Ls.
 If you teach a 1L course, you might assign it even though it doesn’t focus … Continue reading Readings and Resources for Teaching

 This post includes a variety of reflections from the Appreciating our Legacy and Engaging the Future conference in June.
 The conference was co-sponsored by the Straus Institute for Dispute Resolution, ABA Section of Dispute Resolution, and the Aggie Dispute Resolution Program, Texas A&M University School of Law in cooperation with a ton of law school … Continue reading Reflections from the Past-and-Future Conference

 From TGFOI Sharon Press and Bobbi McAdoo: Dear Colleagues, It is with great pleasure that Bobbi and I (finally) post the 2019 Legal Resources Share.
 The document has gotten so large and chock-filled with great ideas that we added this year, we split it into 2 documents: one containing the ideas and … Continue reading Another Year’s Wonderful Resource Share